wesley-petit/game-production-pipeline/docs/install-helix-swarm.md

     ),
    ```

-### Recommanded review settings
+### Recommended review settings

-1. In Portainer, open a console in Helix Swarm container
+1. In Portainer, open a console in Helix Swarm container.

 2. Add a new section in the configuration file (`/opt/perforce/swarm/data/config.php`) :